eecs484db/eecs484db.github.io/wn24/p3-mongodb/p3-mongodb.md

 {: data-variant="no-line-numbers" }

-Note that the starter file `Makefile` does not work in a local environment unless properly modified.
+The CAEN and MongoDB server currently use MongoDB v3.6, which is an older version.
+Thus, the starter file `Makefile` does not work in a local environment unless properly modified.
 No hostname, userid, or password is required, so edit your `Makefile` such that these fields are removed from all of your make rules.
 In our `Makefile`, `uniqname` is the name of the database that `mongo` will use for commands.
-We may be unable to provide support in case you run into issues with your local `mongo` environment.
-Because of this, we recommend using MongoDB on CAEN.
+Also, you will need to replace "mongo" in the file by "mongosh", since Mongo renamed the command in recent releases.
+There are a few other differences in Mongo 3.6 and current versions, but they are minor.
+For example, version 3.6 uses db.collection.count() to count documents.
+Use that when needed even if it is now deprecated in recent releases.

 ### CAEN MongoDB